awslabs/containers-cost-allocation-dashboard/README.md

 4. Update the dashboard using the `cid-cmd update --recursive --force --resources eks_insights_dashboard.yaml`.
 Notice that if you customized the dashboard, make sure to keep a copy of the customized dashboard, update the original one, and customize again.
 See sample outputs below.
 [1][2]
+5. Login to QuickSight, navigate to "Datasets", click on the `eks_insights` dataset, click "EDIT DATASET", and click "SAVE & PUBLISH"

-[1] Here's the expected output when there's an updated version:
+[1] Expected output when there's an updated version: